-This species is known only from western and central Cameroon on the Bamiléké and Adamawa Plateaus, generally above 1,000m asl.
+This species is known only from western and central Cameroon on the Bamiléké and Adamawa Plateaus.
 There are records from Bangwa, Ibong, Ndom, Banen, Bagam, Ngaoundere, Tibati, Mount Nganha, and Mayo Darle.
+Its exact elevational range is unknown, but it is generally above 1,000 m Asl.

 Habitat and Ecology

-It lives in the submontane zone along water courses bordered by gallery forest.
-It also occurs at lower elevations in forest outliers.
+This species lives in the submontane zone along water courses bordered by gallery forest and also occurs at lower elevations in forest outliers.
 Males sing in chorus in flooded areas in gallery forest, and tadpoles have been found in pools in small streams.

 It is adversely affected by the loss of forest habitat for agriculture (crops and livestock grazing), logging, and human settlements.